wloocc/wloocc-website/content/about.md

 +++
 title = 'About'
 date = 2024-03-25T16:49:54-04:00
-summary = 'Learn more about the UWaterloo Climbing Club and what we do!'
+summary = 'Learn more about the University of Waterloo Climbing Club and what we do!'
 +++

 ## What we do